 Sec.
-913- Coos Bay Wagon Road Grant Lands Permanent Rights of Access
+912- Coos Bay Wagon Road Grant Lands Permanent Rights of Access

-- (a) Makes rights of way established by the Secretary of the Interior on Coos Bay Wagon Road lands permanent and recordable. - (b) Directs the Secretary to record the rights of way made permanent under part (a) with the county in which they are located within 60 days of the enactment of this Act.
+- Makes rights of way established by the Secretary of the Interior on Coos Bay Wagon Road lands permanent and recordable. - Directs the Secretary of the Interior to record the rights of way made permanent under part (a) with the county in which they are located within 60 days of the enactment of this Act.